mahshidsa/SG2-ADA-TheseRetinaeDoNotExist/README.md

 Use the following code to generate images:

-!python generate.py --outdir="Your prefered directory" --trunc=0.7 --seeds=1-5000000 \
+From "https://github.com/NVlabs/stylegan2-ada-pytorch", use SG2_ADA Pytorch code and run the following line !python generate.py --outdir="Your prefered directory" --trunc=0.7 --seeds=1-5000000 \
     --network="directory to the pickle file network-snapshot-000120.pkl"